-- 5. Acrobatic Movements: Permitted as outlined under General Provisions for Street Dance. - 6.
-Forbidden Movements: Elements and figures that, according to the dancer's ability, are too difficult or that could lead to injuries or loss of life. - 7.
-Stage Props: As applicable for this discipline. - 8.
-Break Dance competitions are not organized in the Children age division. - 9.
-Procedure of Break Dance solo competition - a.
-FIRST/PRELIMINARY ROUND: Each group of competitors begins dancing together in the preliminary round with a one-minute 'warm up' performance, which the judges do not evaluate.
-They then dance (not more than 3) first 40 seconds period.
-When all dancers finish, they start to perform the 2nd period of 40 seconds in the same order.
-The final performance gives the judges an opportunity to compare the dancers.
-To avoid any risk of injuries, judges shall walk around the competition floor during the final presentations.
-Best 16 competitors will be qualified and continue with battles (knock out system). - b.
-Qualification: If there are 18 dancers or more in the 1st round, adjudicators should qualify the best 16, which they divide into 4 classes/categories (A=best, B=2nd best, C=3rd best, D=4th best).
+- b.
+QUALIFICATION: If there are 18 dancers or more in the 1st round, adjudicators should qualify the best 16, which they divide into 4 classes/categories (A=best, B=2nd best, C=3rd best, D=4th best).
 For those whom they want to qualify, they use the following point system.
-The adjudicator gives the best 4 dancers 4 points, the next best 4 dancers 3 points, the next best 4 dancers 2 points and the next best dancers 1 point each.
-For those whom they do not want to qualify they give 0 points.
-According to achieved summary of points the RANK-ING of the 16 best dancers is made, in which first four dancers belong to A class, 4 next to B class, 4 next to C class and 4 to D class.
-If there are more than 20 competitors in the 1st=preliminary round, a Supervisor together with a Chairman of Judges may decide to ask for additional crosses for dancers on first next position after 16 best dancers (cross means placement on the 17th position and is taken into consideration in case of tie). - c.
-BATTLES: In the 8 battles that follow, the dancers from A class will battle with dancers from D class, and dancers from B class will battle with dancers from C class (1st in a ranking from group A with last from group D, etc...).
-Neither dancers, nor adjudicators will be informed who belongs to which class, only scruteneer and Supervisor (Chairman of Judges) will be informed.
+The adjudicator gives the best 4 dancers 4 points (A), the next best 4 dancers 3 points (B), the next best 4 dancers 2 points (C) and the next best dancers 1 point (D) each.
+For those whom they do not want to qualify they give 0 no points.
+According to achieved summary of points the RANKING of the 16 best dancers is made, in which first four dancers belong to A class, 4 next to B class, 4 next to C class and 4 to D class.
+If there are more than 20 competitors in the - 1st=preliminary round, a Supervisor together with a Chairman of Judges may decide to ask for additional crosses for dancers on first next position after 16 best dancers (cross means placement on the 17th position and is taken into consideration in case of tie). - c.
+BATTLES: In the 8 battles that follow, the dancers from A class will battle with dancers from D class, and dancers from B class will battle with dancers from C class (1st in a ranking from group A with last from group D, etc.).
+Neither dancers, nor adjudicators will be informed who belongs to which class, only Scrutineer and Supervisor (Chairman of Judges) will be informed.
 List of battles will be published.
 After 8 battles, those who are winners will battle in the next 4 battles, and afterwards in last two for 4th and 3rd as well as for 2nd and 1st place.
-All adjudicators' decisions must be also in written form and signed.
+All adjudicators' decisions must be also in written form (made by Scrutineer and the Chairman of judges.)

-Rankin ng after the 1 st r ound:
+Ranking after the 1st round:

 1A 5B 9C 13D

 2A 6B 10C 14D

 3A 7B 11C 15D

 4A 8B 12C 16D